parflow/parflow/CONTRIBUTING.md

 The ParFlow is split into two main parts.
 The pftools directory contains the input parsing (written using Python or TCL) and the pfsimulator directory which contains the simulator code.
-The stand-along execution an executable ('main') code for the stand-alone application is in pfsimulator/parflow_exe.
-ParFlow is written as a library so it can be embedded inside other applications; the code for the library is in in the pfsimulator/parflow_lib directory.
+The stand-along executable code ('main') is in pfsimulator/parflow\_exe.
+Most of ParFlow is written as a library so it can be embedded inside other applications; the code for the library is in in the pfsimulator/parflow_lib directory.
 ParFlow can optionally be linked with CLM; the code for for CLM is in pfsimulator/clm.
 ParFlow has an embedded a copy of KINSOL which is in the pfsimulator/kinsol directory.

 ParFlow was written before the MPI standard was created.
 In order to easily port to vendor specific message passing libraries a